Книжная полка Сохранить

 practical aspects of the development of electronic financial services, online

-trade of securities and currencies, electronic banking, online insurance, se-
+trade of securities and currencies, electronic banking, online insurance, security and protection of Internet banking.

-The module “E-government” provides knowledge in the field of web tech-
+The module “E-government” provides knowledge in the field of web tech

-nologies and their application in public administration, as well as the devel-
+nologies and their application in public administration, as well as the development and project management in public administration.

 The module “Development of web application for e-business” covers the

 technical issues of creating of web applications.
-In particular, it discusses is-
+In particular, it discusses issues of development of user interface, creating navigation of web application,

 layout of web pages, working with databases and web applications.